MiraZzle/NSWI130/milestone_2/qualities.md

     - **Response Measure:** The registration of the new call should be done under **1 hour**, this does not include the programing time of the logic of the call which can vary depending on the requirement and is not relevant here.
     - **Current architecture status:** The current application architecture doesn't have a single point of communication, which makes this impossible and makes adding API requests a much harder and time demanding task.
 (We are assuming the SIS component includes the frontend which makes the calls)
     - **New architecture to solve the problem** - The Enrollment Controler and Communication provider should be one container which should solely take care of the outside communication, the Course Enrollment Provider should also only communicate with the Enrollment Provider and not with the frontend directly.

 ---

 ## **Testability**

+#### Ladislav Nagy

 1. **Scenario: Testing application perfomance under heavy load** - **PASSED**
     - **Context:** How application behaves under heavy load, expected when enrollment is opened, needs to be tested in advance as it is the most possible point of failure or poor user experience for our application.
     - **Stimulus:** A system tester wants to test the application under heavy load that is anticipated during opening of enrollment.
     - **Response:** A testing database image is prepared with prepared courses for enrollment and student accounts.
 The request and their sending is also prepared so the tester only setups the right app configuration and can launch the tests with one button click.
 He can also see the analytics and logs of what was happening in the system.
     - **Response Measure:** The testing shouldn't take the tester longer than **8 hours** including the data analysis and performance test itself should take less than **40 minutes** because it might require a sheduled maintenance service unavailability to prevent poor user experience during the test.